brizio321/Matlab2TurtleBotAPI/README.md

 ## Roadmap
 What I'd like to do to update this repo.
-- [ ] Describe, at least, another example to better understand how to use this set of classes.
+- [x] Describe, at least, another example to better understand how to use this set of classes.
 - [ ] Add WafflePi class to concretize in code also Turtlebot3 model WafflePi.
 - [ ] Add few methods, for WafflePi model, to deal with camera images.
 - [ ] Write a more technical description.
 - [ ] If useful, write a brief documentation for every utility class.

-Roadmap list updated on 02/12/2022.
+Roadmap list updated on 04/12/2022.

 ## Aim of scripts
 For personal developement, I needed an interface on Matlab to command a Turtlebot3 model Burger.
 After few research I found a great support from Matlab towards Turtlebot and, in general, ROS worlds: a lot of guides and tutorials are provided to get started with Turtlebots and ROS Toolbox.